adyitz/Analyst_BA_Case_Study/Case_Study.md

 ## Data and Task Guidelines:

-You have been provided a raw data file containing sales and advertising expense data.
+You have been provided a raw data file containing historical revenue data ("Revenue Data.csv") and a file containing historical marketing spend and TAM data ("Marketing Spend and TAM by Product.csv") for your analysis.
+Additionally, a Data Dictionary file has been provided to facilitate the use of the data in the provided files.
+With the provided files, please perform the exercise below.

 1. Summarize Historical Performance: